korn-sudo/Project-Fog/README.md

 >_If your concern is to change the default username and password, go to your VPS terminal, go to "menu" > "12" > "15"._
 3. How to access Webmin?
 >_your_ip_address:10000 | username: root | password: your-root-password_
-4. After reboot, some services not available.
+4.After reboot, some services are not available.
 >_Yes, Wait 30 seconds to 1 minute after a server reboot to load all tunneling software and to apply all IPTABLES rules._
-5. Multilogin not working.
+5. Multilogin Restriction not working.
 >_It will not work in v2ray, shadowsocks openvpn and IPSec.
-6. Universal Installer not work.
+6. Universal Installer does not work.
 >_Install and choose the appropriate version for your vps already mentioned in the post._
 7. How to determine if it can block torrents.
 >_The torrent restriction can be circumvented, but basic iptables rules are enough to block for normal users.